Is an automatic lathe a practical choice for 2-axis metal cutoff?

 In the world of precision metal cutting, the automatic lathe is most commonly used for the shaping of metal parts.
 So the question is, can and should you use a lathe for the process of 2-axis cutoff?

-Automatic Lathe Processes
+Automatic Lathe Processes from a Swiss Lathe Machine Shop

 With an automatic lathe, the workpiece is held and rotated while a tool bit performs the cutting action — usually, to produce screw threads, tapers, drilled holes, chamfers, and other complex shapes.
 Typically the last step of the process is parting off, which is used to remove the finished end of the workpiece.
 The cut is made at right angles to the axis of the lathe.